pingcap/docs-cn/dev/reference/tools/data-migration/configure/task-configuration-file.md

 `task-mode`

-- Description: the task mode that can be used to specify the data synchronization task to be executed.
+- Description: the task mode that can be used to specify the data replication task to be executed.
 - Value: string (`full`, `incremental`, or `all`).
     - `full` only makes a full backup of the upstream database and then imports the full data to the downstream database.
     - `incremental`: Only replicates the incremental data of the upstream database to the downstream database using the binlog.
 You can set the `meta` configuration item of the instance configuration to specify the starting position of incremental replication.